 The Fundamentals of Engineering (FE) Electrical and Computer Engineering exam is a critical milestone for aspiring professional engineers.
 Whether you recently graduated or are years into your career, passing the FE exam is the first formal step toward earning your Professional Engineer (PE) license.
-This guide breaks down everything you need to know—from what the exam covers to exactly how to study for it.
+Based on analysis of exam specifications and feedback from engineers who have passed, this guide breaks down everything you need to know—from what the exam covers to exactly how to study for it.

 What Is the FE Exam and Why Does It Matter?